Customer Stories

 Updated April 30, 2026

-For most companies, the equation ends one way: hire more designers.
-Poplin took a different route.
-Instead of growing the design team to match the pace of product, they brought their design system into Moonchild and opened the design process up to the people already writing the specs and shipping the code.
+So Poplin took a different route.
+They brought their design system into Moonchild and opened the design process up to the people already writing the specs and shipping the code.

-The bottleneck wasn't Talia.
-It was the shape of the workflow.
+The bottleneck wasn't the designer.
+It was the workflow.

-The instinct in most product orgs is to protect the designer's time by giving them more designers.
-Poplin's read was subtler: the designer's time was being spent in the wrong places.
 Talia's craft wasn't the bottleneck.
-The translation between product intent and design exploration was.
-And translation is exactly the kind of work that doesn't need a designer's hands — as long as whatever comes out the other end respects the system.
+The translation between product intent and design exploration was, and translation doesn't need a designer's hands as long as whatever comes out the other end respects the system.

-Moonchild is built for exactly this moment: turning your design system into a working environment where product, design, and engineering can all contribute to building product without breaking consistency.
-Every screen, flow, and prototype is generated on top of your actual system and can move straight into code.
+Moonchild turns your design system into a working environment that product, design, and engineering can all contribute to without breaking consistency.
+Every screen is generated on top of your actual system and can move straight into code.

 Talia's role shifted accordingly.
-She's no longer the person who draws every screen.
-She's the person who owns the system that lets every screen get drawn.
-That's a higher-leverage job, and it's one a single designer can actually do.
+She owns the system that lets every screen get drawn, instead of drawing every screen herself.
+Higher leverage, and a job a single designer can actually do.

 What changed for the PMs

-That shift shows up in design review itself.
-Talia notes that "instead of spending time explaining that certain components don't exist or need to be redesigned, we can focus on the feasibility and quality of the solution itself."
-Reviews are productive earlier because everyone is reacting to the same on-system artifact.
+Across roughly 243 screens generated by PMs alone in the first month, the conversation in design review changed.
+As Talia notes, "instead of spending time explaining that certain components don't exist, we can focus on the feasibility and quality of the solution itself."

-"Velocity improved because engineers are spending more time building and less time decoding intent." — Azra Mirza, Engineering Manager, Poplin
+"Velocity improved because engineers are spending more time building and less time decoding intent." — Azra Mirza, VP of Product Engineering, Poplin.

-Poplin is extending how it uses Moonchild: expanding the design system to cover more real-world states and patterns, bringing engineers directly into iteration loops, and moving closer to a true PRD → system → code workflow.
+Poplin is going deeper.
+Expanding the system to cover more states and patterns, bringing engineers further into iteration loops, and moving closer to a true PRD to system to code workflow.
+Moonchild is investing alongside them, with proactive in-canvas guidance that helps every contributor produce sharper work, and continuous quality improvements as new models ship.

-This is the workflow Moonchild is built to power — AI-generated UI grounded in a real design system, usable by the whole product team, and exportable to code.
+This is the workflow Moonchild is built to power.
+AI-generated UI grounded in a real design system, usable by the whole product team, exportable to code.
 Poplin is one of a growing set of teams using it to scale their design function without scaling their design team.

 Try Moonchild